*PRE-ORDER* 2021 Pantheon Trip – due late May

-The Trip double drop longboard is back!
-Our most popular long distance skateboard to date.
+The Trip returns in 2021 fashion as our most popular long distance skateboard to date.
+It has been revamped with a new 6-ply maple core sandwiched by triaxial fiberglass and rosewood veneer.
+This layup was created for longer lasting performance, a warp-proof platform and even lighter weight construction.
 This is a small, light, and agile double drop longboard, and it is Pantheon’s specialty.
 With our proprietary Crescent Drop, The Trip may be one of the most recommended longboards in the world for commuting and distance travel.
 Our goal with the Trip is to create the highest quality ride possible, extending the value far beyond its price.
-We optimize the ride by designing around the finest components and combine utilitarian construction methods with perfect attention to detail.
-If you’re just starting out, the Trip is our best longboard for beginners, being so low and easy to ride.
-And it is an integral component to your longboard quiver as a distance skateboarder or for using a longboard for fitness and utilitarian travel.
+We optimize the ride by designing around the finest components and combine utilitarian, cost-effective construction methods with perfect attention to detail.
+If you’re just starting out, the Trip is our best longboard for beginners, being so low, stable, and easy to ride.
+And it is an integral component to your longboard quiver as a distance skateboard or for using a longboard for fitness and utilitarian travel.

 The Trip stays an active part of your longboard quiver as a dedicated distance skateboard.
 It is more than just a first skateboard.
 As your quiver grows, this board stays with you and gets ridden daily as an efficient double drop distance and commuter longboard.
 We only offer the finest components here on our website because we care about your ride experience.
 That perfect experience is undoubtedly a large part of why people fall in love with Pantheon Longboards.

-· Deeper Drop! – This double drop longboard pusher has a 1.3 inch drop!
+· Deep Drop! – This double drop longboard pusher has a 1.3 inch drop!
 This gets you lower than ever for easier distance pushing and longboard commuting

-· More Flex! – We increased the flex by changing the curves.
-More flex + stronger layup = stronger board without losing liveliness.
+· Meticulously Designed Flex! – We improved the flex from previous models by changing the curves and construction.
+More body flex + stronger layup = stronger board without losing liveliness.

 · Better Lamination! – Mold improvements and epoxy lamination make this distance longboard deck more durable than ever.

-· Aesthetic Improvements! – Stained wood veneer and laser cut griptape really make the Trip pop on the street.
+· Aesthetic Improvements – Rosewood veneer and laser cut griptape really make the Trip pop on the street

 The Trip is the premier double drop longboard for distance, whether longboard commuting to work or traveling long distances.
 And it is easily our best longboard for beginners.
-We tend to suggest the Trip for true distance riding and then point toward the Ember as a mini cruiser commuter longboard.
-Either double drop longboard will serve as a proper distance skateboard.
-Both are low to the ground, lightweight, and easy to push.
-Both are supportive of large wheels with thin trucks.
-And both are pretty darn small!
+We tend to suggest the Trip for true distance riding and then point toward the Ember as a mini cruiser commuter longboard or our new 2021 Pranayama Distance Cruiser for lower distance commutes.
+Any of our double drop longboards will serve as a proper distance skateboard, though the Trip’s fiberglass construction will undoubtedly out-last the all-wood decks in terms of longevity.
+All are low to the ground, lightweight, and easy to push.
+All are supportive of large wheels with thin trucks.
+And they’re all pretty darn small!
 These characteristics are really our mantra for the purpose of commuter and distance skateboarding.
-Include the parts that matter, and do it in the best way possible, and that’s it!
+Maximize inputs, include the features that matter, and do it all in the best way possible!

 The BEST Longboard for Beginners